AshleyBeeson/andrew/Andrew_ReadME.txt

 - After the node_modules are installed: within "MERN_PROJECT" type:
 - 'webpack' and 'npm start' to start the express server and build the website!

+5. Go to localhost:8084/Bugtracker in your browser and the site will appear.

 Notes: